emredagli/physics-constants-explorer/README.md

 * List of mathematical constants ( $\pi$, $e$, ...)
 * List of prime numbers (2, 3, 5, ...)

-and returns the matched formula(s), so that:
+and returns the matched multiplications, so that:

 * The target unit is "exactly" matched with the unit of formula and,
 * The target value is matched with the resultant numeric value (within the given error range).